Individual vs. Master Planned Communities

 Front of two-story home with covered entry

 This peaceful community is located near parks and shopping, as well as the Seattle-Tacoma-area’s commuter routes.
-The homes are built to complement the architecture and landscape of the area, with optional finished daylight basements.
+The homes are built to complement the architecture and landscape of the area, and some may offer finished daylight basements.
 The popular elementary and middle schools are within walking distance.
 Shop homes at Hogan Heights.

 If you read this article and now you think you know exactly which type of community will meet your needs, think again!
 No two individual communities or masterplans are alike, so while this article might steer you in one direction, touring a variety of locations is still the best way to identify which neighborhood is right for you.